abhishekmandal11/FaceMaskDetector/README.md

 # FaceMaskDetector
-The Real-Time Face Mask Detector project is a Python-based application designed to detect whether individuals in a given frame of a video stream or an image are wearing face masks or not.
-**Project Name: Real-Time Face Mask Detector**

 **Description:**
 The Real-Time Face Mask Detector project is a Python-based application designed to detect whether individuals in a given frame of a video stream or an image are wearing face masks or not.
 This project utilizes computer vision techniques and deep learning algorithms to analyze and classify faces into two categories: "with mask" and "without mask".